ProfKaltenberg/github-fundamentals-dylanthomas706-1/markdown.md

 **This is a markdown file** This text isn't bold.

-I'd like to learn more about how Python and GitHub interact.
-Not just stashing, committing, and pulling code.
+I'd like to learn more about how Python and GitHub interact, and not use it just for committing and pulling code.